-Aoraki Mount Cook School is a rural U1, Decile 9 primary school in the heart of Aoraki/Mount Cook National Park.
-Having first opened in 1959, the school caters for New Entrants through to Year 8 pupils with a fluctuating roll from 6 to 18 pupils.
+Aoraki Mount Cook School is a rural U1 primary school in the heart of Aoraki/Mount Cook National Park.
+Having first opened on the 23rd May 1960, the school caters for New Entrants through to Year 8 pupils with a fluctuating roll from 6 to 18 pupils.
 Our students are from families who work in or near the National Park.
-At the start of the 2019 school year there are 11 students from 6 different cultures.
+At the start of the 2023 school year there are 6 students from 3 different cultures.

 Our Vision and Values

 Values are those things that really matter to us; the ideas and beliefs that we hold as special.

 for self, for others, for the environment

 Our students are able to take responsibility for themselves, their learning and their